calvinfroedge/codeigniter-payments/README.md

 # Codeigniter Payments

+CodeIgniter Payments is an abstraction library for supporting multiple payments providers.
+The project began in February 2011 as a CodeIgniter library and has since evolved into a framework agnostic payments engine with support for CodeIgniter.

+At time of writing, the following gateways are supported, but it's very possible more gateways have been added since:

+- PayPal Payments Pro
+- Authorize.net (AIM)
+- Psigate
+- Beanstream
+- QuickBooks Merchant Services
+- Eway (Australia)
+- Amazon SimplePay
+- Stripe
+- Google Checkout
+- GoCardless
+- Braintree Payments
+- BluePay

 ## NOTICE - USING CODEIGNITER-PAYMENTS ALONE DOES NOT MAKE YOU PCI COMPLIANT

 It is highly recommended that you attempt to architect your application to achieve some level of PCI compliance.
 Without this, the applications you create can be vulnerable to fines for PCI compliance violations.
 Using codeigniter-payments does not circumvent the need for you to do this.
 You can check out the PCI compliance self assessment form here: https://www.pcisecuritystandards.org/merchants/self_assessment_form.php